I cannot yet dance on Charlie Kirk’s grave

 “And finally, Kirk particularly detested Muslims and the religion of Islam.
 He constantly demonized Muslims, referring to us as “Mohammadens” in an attempt to berate and deny us our identity.
 So why would I, an American Muslim who gets plenty of hate from Kirk supporters due to the disinformation he fed them on Islam and Muslims, bother to have empathy?”[1]

-Kirk was a pretty evil guy and I’ll confess that feel little to no empathy for him or those he leaves behind.
+Kirk was a pretty evil guy and I’ll confess that I feel little to no empathy for him or those he leaves behind.
 People die for his beliefs, whether they share those beliefs or not.
 People suffer his cruelty for the sake of cruelty for his bigotry and his rejection of empathy whether they share those beliefs or any other variation of them or not.

 They will, of course, continue to die.
 And they will, of course, continue to suffer, because Kirk and Donald Trump rose to prominence on the back of all the sins that Rashid lists, not because they somehow persuaded bigots to be bigots, haters to be haters, bullies to be bullies, or gun nuts to be gun nuts.